Logo link to homepage

 Report for Merapi

-The Balai Penyelidikan dan Pengembangan Teknologi Kebencanaan Geologi (BPPTKG) reported that the eruption at Merapi (on Java) continued during 21-27 February.
-Seismicity was at higher levels that the previous week.
-The SW lava dome produced 53 lava avalanches that traveled as far as 2 km SW down the Bebeng drainage, 48 that traveled as far as 2 km SW down the Krasak drainage, 82 that traveled as far as 1.6 km SW down the Sat/Putih drainage, and one that descended the Boyong drainage on the S flank as far as 1.6 km.
-Morphological changes to the SW lava dome resulting from continuing effusion and collapses of material.
+The Balai Penyelidikan dan Pengembangan Teknologi Kebencanaan Geologi (BPPTKG) reported that the eruption at Merapi (on Java) continued during 11-17 April.
+Seismicity remained at high levels.
+The SW lava dome produced 46 lava avalanches that traveled as far as 2 km SW down the Bebeng drainage, 30 that traveled as far as 2 km SW down the Krasak drainage, and 46 that traveled as far as 2 km W down the Sat/Putih drainage.
+Small morphological changes to the SW lava dome resulted from continuing effusion and minor collapses of material.
 The Alert Level remained at 3 (on a scale of 1-4), and the public was warned to stay 3-7 km away from the summit, based on location.

 Report for Semeru

-The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that eruptive activity continued at Semeru during 26 February-4 March, with daily eruptive events recorded by the seismic network.
-Daily white-and-gray or gray ash plumes rose 400-1,300 m above the summit and drifted in multiple directions.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that activity continued at Semeru during 16-22 April, with multiple daily eruptive events recorded by the seismic network.
+White-and-gray ash plumes rose 500-1,300 m above the summit and drifted in multiple directions; ash plumes were not visible on 18 April.
+Incandescence at the summit was visible in a 17 April webcam image.
 The Alert Level remained at 2 (the second lowest level on a scale of 1-4).
 The public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 17 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.

 Report for Lewotobi